Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 > from the overload resolution standpoint, assuming that `body` is the name
 > of the last formal parameter of `f`

+### Calls with specified type parameters

+Most of the call forms listed above may have a list of type arguments that precedes the list of value arguments of the call.
+In this case, all the potential overload sets only include callables that contain an exactly same number of formal type arguments at declaration site.
+In the case of property callable through `invoke` convention, the type parameters must be present at the `invoke` operator function declaration.

+### Determining function applicability for a specific call

+#### Rationale

+A function is *applicable* for a specific call if and only if the function type parameters may be assigned the values of the arguments specified in the call and all the type constraints of the function still hold.

+#### Description

+Determining function applicability for a specific call is a [type constraint][Type constraints] problem.
+First, for every argument of the function supplied in the call, the type inference is performed.
+This excludes lambda arguments, as the inference of the specific type for them needs the results of overloading to finish.

+After that the following constraint system is built:

+- For every parameter of the call (excluding lambda parameters) inferred to have type $T_i$, corresponding to function argument of type $U_j$, a constraint $T_i <: U_j$ is constructed;
+- All the declaration-site type constraints for the function are also added to the system;
+- For each lambda parameter with the number of lambda arguments known to be $K$, a constraint and corresponding to function argument of type $U_m$, an artificial constraint is added in the form $R(L_1,...,L_K) <: U_m$, where $R, L_1, ..., L_K$ are all fresh variables;
+- For each lambda parameter with the number of lambda arguments not known (that is, being equal to 0 or 1), an artificial constraint is added in the form $kotlin.Function <: U_m$, where $kotlin.Function$ is the common base of all functional types; TODO(): what's the name???

+If this constraint system is sound, the function is applicable for the call.
+Only applicable functions are considered for the next step: finding the most specific overload candidate from the candidate set.

 ### Choosing the most specific function from the overload candidate set

 #### Rationale